RigsOfRods/docs.rigsofrods.org/source/gameplay/controls-config.md

 </table>

-!!! notes
+!!! note "Notes"
 	- Some vehicles use ALT+F4 as a command, which closes the game window.
 To avoid this press F4 then ALT.

 	- Some laptops require you to hold the FN key in order to use commands.

 ### Aerial and marine controls